Details

 I was thoroughly engrossed in this drama.
 The storyline was captivating, and its ability to hold my attention was unparalleled.
 Each episode was masterfully crafted to add mystery and intensity to the plot, leaving me on the edge of my seat, eagerly anticipating what would happen next.
 I was so invested in the characters and the story that I binge-watched all 46 episodes in one go, completely glued to my screen.

-This drama is a true masterpiece, as it encompasses all the necessary elements to make it a thrilling experience.
+This drama is a true masterpiece, encompassing all the necessary elements to make it a thrilling experience.
 From the complex and intriguing plot to the romantic subplots that will leave you breathless, from the gripping drama that will keep you on the edge of your seat to the humorous moments that will lighten up the atmosphere - this drama has it all.
 It is a perfect blend of various emotions and genres that will keep you hooked and entertained from start to finish.

 *memorable scene*

-- 100 poems night ep 27
+- 100 Poems Night ep 27

 *Casting*

 ML was fantastic!
 His acting skills were undeniably remarkable, and he portrayed his character with wit, humour, intelligence, and an overall lovable personality.
-All the other actors and actresses were equally impressive, but I must give a special mention to the Emperor who was simply outstanding.
-From the beginning, I knew that he was undoubtedly the protagonist's father and his objectives were to test him to be his successor.
-That's my take on Season 2 anyways, and I can't wait to see how the story unfolds.
+All the other actors and actresses were equally impressive, but I must give a special mention to the Emperor, who was simply outstanding.
+From the beginning, I knew that he was undoubtedly the protagonist's father, and his objectives were to test him to be his successor.
+That's my take on Season 2 anyway, and I can't wait to see how the story unfolds.
 I must also highlight the exceptional performance of the child who played the lead role.
 Wow.
 Just wow.

 *Director, production*

-An exceptional drama is one that encompasses a variety of important factors.
+An exceptional drama encompasses a variety of important factors.
 First and foremost, a great script is essential to hook the audience and keep them engaged throughout the storyline.
 The right actors and actresses are also crucial, as they bring the characters to life and add depth to the drama.
 A budget that allows for wow factors such as stunning costumes, an impressive movie set, special effects, lot of extras and martial arts choreography can also elevate the drama to the next level.

 However, even with all of these elements in place, the drama can still fall flat without a clear vision from the director.
 The director's vision must be cohesive and consistent throughout the drama to ensure that everything comes together seamlessly.
 Additionally, edits must be done with precision and skill to avoid any jarring or disjointed transitions.
 With all of these factors working in harmony, an exceptional drama can be created that captivates and enthralls its audience.